Services

 Biodiversity net gain delivers measurable improvements for biodiversity by creating or enhancing habitats in association with development.
 Habitats are used as a proxy for biodiversity and are assigned a value using Defra’s Statutory Biodiversity Metric.
 The percentage of Biodiversity Net Gain (or loss) is calculated by comparing the difference between the pre-development and post-development habitat data.
 Biodiversity Net Gain can be achieved on-site, off-site or through a combination of on-site and off-site measures.
 Area, linear and river habitats must be measured separately and each achieve 10% net gain or higher.
 Protected species are not directly addressed by BNG and a separate ecological assessment is still required to accompany your planning application.
 Any habitat creation must be managed and monitored for a period of 30 years.

-When is BNG coming into effect?
+When did BNG coming into effect?

 What is the definition of a “small site” in BNG terms?